What is AMAROK?

 – The term AMAROK comes from the first letters of “Alpağutnung Mengü AzRak Oğuz Köreşi“ which means concretely “The eternally rare War Arts of the Alpağut-Warriors“.

-– AMAROK is a newly developed martial arts, it is not directly linked to the Old Turkic arts of war but it is based on the cultural roots of the Old Turkic history and traditions, as well as on teachings and wisdom of Teñrism.
+– AMAROK is a newly developed Turkish Martial Arts, it is not directly linked to the Old Turkic arts of war but it is based on the cultural roots of the Old Turkic history and traditions, as well as on teachings and wisdom of Teñrism.

 Teñrism is what W’esterners falsely classify as “Shamanism“.
 Shamanism is the healing technique and helpful work of a spiritual Medium called Shaman which is actually a part of Tengrism, which was (and still is partly) the ancestral belief of the Hun (Xiong-Nu), Turkic and Mongol people and which focuses around the “Sky-God“ or Creator Teñri/ Tengri and Nature.

 – AMAROK represents a collection of the pre-Islamic history and philosophy of the ancient Turks, with regards to contents of the way of life of the formerly chosen lone warriors called “Alpağut“

 – After many years of research about the lone warrior’s way of life without any protective equipment, the Grandmaster Hakan Haslaman decided to revive the traditions and wisdom of Alpağut in a modern martial art (Urug Uzluğu) under the name AMAROK.

 – For the main part, AMAROK intends to immortalize our noble Hun ancestors in a form of martial arts which is worthy their heroic deeds.